Advertiser's Disclosure

 Texas Bankruptcy Exemptions

 Below are some of the most common bankruptcy exemptions for Texas.
 Let’s get into the numbers.
-Please note the below is the best estimate at the time of writing, but check the actual legal text for the most accurate exemption data.
+Please note that the below is the best estimate at the time of writing, but check the actual legal text for the most accurate exemption data.

 Homestead Exemption